-UPDATE: The day after we published this story Twitter suspended all accounts using the ref.gl and twi.gl link shorteners, along with those using ten additional link shorteners that we had just discovered.
+UPDATE: The day after we published this story Twitter suspended the part of the Reffy botnet using the ref.gl and twi.gl link shorteners, along with those using ten additional link shorteners that we had just discovered.
 The accounts using these new link shorteners were tweeting as actively as our original ref.gl account, although we noticed occasional repetition, as in this archived search for the hashtag #2262Aryan.

 We were just beginning to explore and report on these new link accounts when Twitter suspended all related accounts.